-- Chain Reaction rents bikes and take you to the trail head.
-Grand Forks.
+- Chain Reaction in Grand Forks rents bikes and takes you to the trail head.

 - Kettle Valley Rail Trails offers supported rides out of Rock Creek.
 They are very knowledgeable on the Boundary area up to Big White.
 They also offer helps with self-guided rail trail, including maps, lunch, and setting up accommodation.